The Beginner’s Guide to Email Design With Examples

 2. Cart abandonment email design template from Mailmodo

-Cart abandonment email design
+An image showing Cart abandonment email design template from Mailmodo

 3. Welcome email from Shopify

-Welcome email design from Shopify
+An image showing Welcome email from Shopify

 4. New year email design template from Mailmodo

-New year email design template
+An image showing New year email design template from Mailmodo

-5. Upselling email from Disney
+5. Upsell email from Disney

-Upselling email design from Disney
+An image showing Upsell email from Disney

-People love to see trendy and creative designs within the email as it breaks old myths that emails are boring and you can't do much creativity there.
+Besides following all the best practices, one thing that can boost your campaign's performance is following the latest trends in the design industry.
+People love to see trendy and creative designs within emails as it breaks old myths that emails are boring and you can't do much creativity there.

-How to design emails in Mailmodo’s no-code template builder
+How to design emails in Mailmodo

 Since our's is a no-code template builder, you don't need coding skills to create stunning emails that wow your audience.